 Encore will conduct business with Studios only.
 No parents should call the Encore office for any reason.
-Any parent inquiries regarding schedules, etc. should be directed to the participating studio, not Encore.
+Any parent inquiries regarding schedules, etc. should be directed to the participating studio, not to the Encore office.

 Schedule of Competition

-A time schedule will be availalbe on the Encore website 7 days prior to the first day of competition.
+A detailed competition schedule will be available on the Encore website 7 days prior to the first day of competition.
 Encore does not have a general format for scheduling at our regional competition.
 Every regional schedule is based on the breakdown of entries by division level and type (solo, duo/trio, groups, line, and production) for that particular city.
-Dancers must be ready to perform 1 1/2 hours before their scheduled time.
+Dancers must be ready to perform 1½ hours before their scheduled time.
 Once a routine has checked in with our backstage managers, the routine is placed in queue within Encore’s judging system.
 Failure to perform in queue may result in a 5 point deduction.